How to Become a U.S. Marshal

 Part of the assessment process for potential U.S. Marshals includes a structured interview.
 If you successfully pass the written exam, you'll move on to this next step.
-The interview takes place at regional offices around the country before two-person panels.
-The interview is designed to allow you to demonstrate skills and traits such as teamwork, self-management, interpersonal skills, integrity and honesty, oral communication and problem-solving.
+The interview takes place at regional offices around the country before a two-person panel.
+The interview is designed to allow you to demonstrate skills and traits, such as teamwork, self-management, interpersonal skills, integrity and honesty, oral communication, and problem-solving.

-The interview questions will likely be experience-based and will ask you to talk about times you've utilized the traits listed or solved a difficult problem.
-Be detailed in your answer and be sure to identify the problem, why it was a problem, what you did, what the outcome would be and what you learned from the experience.
+The interview questions will likely be experience-based and ask you to discuss the times you've utilized the traits listed or solved a difficult problem.
+Be detailed in your answer and be sure to identify the problem, why it was a problem, what you did, what the outcome would be, and what you learned from the experience.

 Physical Fitness Requirements for U.S. Marshals